Preparing for DMS 2.0

 - Develop and implement written policies and procedures, steps, timelines, and forms for responding to mediation requests.
 This includes:

-- tracking when the mediation request was filed, when a mediator was assigned, and how many mediations were associated with state complaints or due process hearings, and recording if and when any agreements are reached and signed.
+- Tracking when the mediation request was filed, when a mediator was assigned, and how many mediations were associated with state complaints or due process hearings, and recording if and when any agreements are reached and signed.

-- assigning mediators on a rotational, random, or other impartial basis;
+- Assigning mediators on a rotational, random, or other impartial basis.

-- enforcing the terms of mediation agreements.
+- Enforcing the terms of mediation agreements.

 - Describe mediation in the procedural safeguard notice to parents.